Stagecraft: Behind the Scenes at "Into The Woods"

 Technical Theater II

 Prerequisite: Technical Theater I

 This course is a hands-on lecture course in that the students will spend time learning in the classroom environment via lectures, but will also put those lectures into practice in the theater.
-Expanding on the knowledge base established in Technical Theater I, this course will focus primarily on the roles of the Master Carpenter, Technical Director, Stage Manager, and the Master Electrician.
-Students will assist in these roles on Riverdale Country School performances, as well as contribute 15 hours of outside class time per semester either working in the shop or serving on the run crew of RCS productions.
+Expanding on the knowledge base established in Technical Theater I, this course will focus primarily on the roles of the master carpenter, technical director, stage manager, and the master electrician.
+Students will assist in these roles on Riverdale Country School performances, as well as contribute 15 hours of outside class time per semester, either working in the shop or serving on the run crew of Riverdale productions.

 This course will offer an in-depth exploration of the art of playwriting.
-We’ll examine a brief history of the craft, but the emphasis will be a study of important contemporary playwrights shaping the world of theatre today.
-We’ll read a selection of 21st century plays, see at least two live performances, and interact with a variety of industry guests.
-Throughout the course, we’ll acquire the tools of good critical analysis and gain a deeper understanding of the craft of modern playwriting (including basic three-act structure, the tools for writing good dialogue, writing for the stage as opposed to other mediums, etc).
-To this end, we’ll follow exercises such as those provided by Jeffrey Sweet in his textbooks "The Dramatist’s Toolkit" and "Solving Your Script."
-The objective of this course will be to write a ten-minute play and take part in a "Short Play Festival" open to the community.
+Students examine a brief history of the craft, but the emphasis is a study of important contemporary playwrights shaping the world of theater today.
+Students read a selection of 21st century plays, see at least two live performances, and interact with a variety of industry guests.
+Throughout the course, students acquire the tools of good critical analysis and gain a deeper understanding of the craft of modern playwriting, including the three-act structure, the tools for writing good dialogue, writing for the stage as opposed to other mediums, etc.) To this end, students follow exercises such as those provided by Jeffrey Sweet in his textbooks "The Dramatist’s Toolkit" and "Solving Your Script."
+The objective of this course will be to write a 10-minute play and take part in the "Short Play Festival," open to the community.